SuvanIyer/CurrencyShortcuts/README.md

 ## Dependencies

-No external dependencies are required to run this script.
+No external dependencies are required to run this shortcutx.

 ## License